AnaFMello/pands-problem-sheet/README.md

 - This program has input, loop and output.
 - This task was the easiest one on my opinion, as the loop was able to do the math.
 - If the input is divided by 2 and the result is zero, the program output the loop of all number divided and divided till zero.
 But is the number is odd, the loop added one and kept diving till it is zero.
+- tho get all output at the same line, searated with space, the function end=" " was used.
 3: References - Course "python for beginners" at Cork Collee of Comerce (teacher Liam De La Cour) / https://www.freecodecamp.org/news/python-do-while-loop-example/#:~:text=What%20is%20a%20while%20loop%20in%20Python%3F&text=A%20while%20loop%20will%20run,check%20the%20condition%20before%20running.